mahrusferdous/e-commerce_UI/README.md

 2. Run `npm install` to install the dependencies for the UI
 3. Run `npm start` to start the UI
 4. Run the API server by flask run command

+## NOTE

+-   Issues with Products API
+-   Unable to add products to the cart
+-   Unable to view the cart items